-I am coming up for 3 years into my role as Chair of New Writing North.
+I am into my second stint of 3 years in my role as Chair of New Writing North.
 We are an Arts Council funded NPO promoting and developing writers across the North of England.
 We support writers of all ages, from our Cuckoo programmes for young writers to the Northern Writers Awards for all ages.
 We also help find agents and publishers and have writer development relationships with the likes of BBC, Channel 4 and The Royal Court Theatre.
 Additionally, we run events such as Durham Book Festival, Read Regional, Crime Story, and the Newcastle Writing Conference.
 Turnover has increased by 39.1% since I started as Chair, the Board has been strengthened significantly, and the organisation and CEO now have well-deserved, nationally recognised status.
 We have ambitious plans to open a Centre for Writing ands Publishing in the centre of Newcastle.

 In my role as Chairman of BookBrunch, the Publishing Industry’s online trade magazine, I have developed the BookBrunch Breakfast Briefings since introducing them in early 2017.
 These are round the table Q&As for C-Level key players in the publishing industry with a guest speaker, held under Chatham House rules.
 Speakers to date have included: